netsym/primogeni/doc/overview.rst

 which makes calculating RIDs (and UIDs) trivial.

 .. note:: RIDs are important to how spherical routing calculates and stores forwarding tables.
-See :ref:`architecture-primex-routing-label` for more details.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 IP --> UID, UID --> IP